SCRIPTWRITER - VIDEO PRODUCER

 Stephen F. Austin was living a quiet, nine to five life as an attorney's assistant in New Orleans when his father began writing letters urging him to join his colonization efforts in Texas.
 After Stephen politely declined, Moses had family and friends send letters reminding Stephen that it was his “family duty” to help his father.
 Again, Stephen said, “no thanks” and suggested his brother go in his place.
 Moses then wrote to Stephen's boss, attorney Joseph Hawkins, offering free land in his new colony if the attorney could convince Stephen to at least come to Texas and check it out.

-s.
+That did it.
+Hawkins essentially laid off Stephen with a “leave of absence” until he returned from Texas.
 Stephen reluctantly agreed and headed for Bexar, (bay-har) modern day San Antonio, Texas where he was to join his father.
 Along the way Stephen stopped at the Louisiana border town of Natchitoches.
 There, he was to meet with settlers who had already signed up to join the colony in response to several ads Moses had placed in local newspapers and lead them to Texas.

 Stephen and his party had already crossed into Texas before a rider from New Orleans caught up with him bearing shocking news.
 Moses had died suddenly of pneumonia, a relapse of the same illness that had plagued him on his return trip from Bexar months earlier.
 Understandably shocked but undaunted, Stephen and his settlers continued onward to Texas, finally arriving in Bexar at eleven o’clock in the morning on August 12th, 1821.
 As he had done for Moses a year earlier, the Baron de Bastrop was there to greet Stephen and offered his services as a translator and foreign adviser.
 The young Austin agreed.